JovinLeong/SHDocs/README.md

 ### Determining image adjustment

-After [capturing images](#image-capture), there is a need to scale and adjust the image capture to ensure that it aligns with the FUNSD annotations.
-This is necessary for OCR evaluation, as it ensures that the positions of the text are aligned to that of the FUNSD annotations and enables us to compute the OCR metrics of OCR inference outcomes on the enhanced images.
+After [capturing images](#image-capture), it is necessary to scale and adjust the image capture to ensure that it aligns with the FUNSD annotations.
+This is necessary for OCR evaluation, as it ensures that the positions of the text are aligned with that of the FUNSD annotations and enables us to compute the OCR metrics of OCR inference outcomes on the enhanced images.

-To do this, we have developed a OpenCV-based tool to visualize and adjust the images using keyboard controls and store the adjustments in a JSON file such that the adjustments can be applied to the image.
+To do this, we have developed an OpenCV-based tool to visualize and adjust the images using keyboard controls and store the adjustments in a JSON file such that the adjustments can be applied to the image.

 The tool overlays the FUNSD annotations over the captured image and allows you to use your keyboard to rotate, zoom, pan, and crop the captured image until it aligns with the annotations.
 Then, these settings are stored and an adjusted image is stored in the target directory.
 Instructions on the controls are detailed within the script itself.